Dog training and boarding at All Dogs Unleashed

 The Wheelbarrow Method

+This is the safest physical separation if noise and water fail.
 With two people, each person grabs the back legs of one dog and walks backward like a wheelbarrow.
 Keep moving in a circle so the dog cannot twist around to bite.
-Alone, grab one dog’s back legs, pull and spin in a circle, and back away to a separate room.
-Secure that dog before you check the other.
+Alone?
+Yes, you can break up a fight alone, but it is risky.
+Grab one dog’s back legs, pull and spin in a circle, and back away to a separate room or behind a closed door.
+Secure that dog before you even think about checking the other.

 What to Do in the First 30 Minutes After a Fight

 Separate the dogs into different rooms immediately.
+Do not let them see each other.
 Both dogs stay in an adrenaline state for 30 to 60 minutes, and a second fight can ignite in seconds.
-Check each dog calmly for punctures, lacerations, limping, or swelling.
+Then check each dog calmly for punctures, lacerations, limping, or swelling.
+Puncture wounds often look small but go deep.
 Call an emergency vet for any bite wound, even minor ones.
+The North Texas area has 24-hour emergency clinics across Carrollton, Plano, and Frisco for after-hours care.

 How to Prevent Dog Fights From Happening Again